EdithChorev/Team1/README.md

+# Requirements

+First, let's check you have everything you need!
+This repo is dependent upon the following packages:

 # Data Cleaning and Feature Engineering

 In order to produce a cleaned dataset for execution, we combine and clean the following files: